aritrakar/JS/README.md

 # JS
-Some simple stuff created mainly with JavaScript.
+Some simple projects created mainly with JavaScript.